NickGrunert/master-thesis/modules/02_algorithm.typ

     The present chapter is composed of three sections.
     @section:algorithm will encompass a comprehensive discussion of the algorithmic components that facilitate the generation of custom segmentation for any given house.
-    In this section, the discussion will center on the introduction of select hyperparameters that have demonstrated potential in facilitating the algorithm's adaptability to variable scenarios.
+    In this section, the discussion will center on the introduction of hyperparameters that have demonstrated potential in facilitating the algorithm's adaptability to variable scenarios.
     Therefore, the section introduces a scoring algorithm that aims to evaluate the quality of a given segmentation.
 This evaluation process serves to determine whether parameter adjustment is necessary.

     Consequently, @section:truth_compare will generate some ground truth examples to ascertain the system's reliability and the effectiveness of the scoring system.